Centralized Recycling Part 1: Could COVID-19 Lead the Way to a Self-Service Revolution in Recycling?

 Hidden behind the anxiety and wrenching decisions facing schools this fall is a rare opportunity for recycling and facility managers to reshape how waste is handled and level the field for recovery efforts.

 For decades, emptying the small decentralized trash baskets in offices and classrooms has been an unquestioned, basic housekeeping service.
 Simply adding a corresponding recycling basket to the routine was a hard-fought measure of progress.
-In recent years, however, a growing number of schools have embraced the self-service model.
-In addition to eliminating deskside service or removing bins from classrooms, some are also cutting back the network of trash bins spread along walkways and other exterior areas of campus.
+In recent years, however, a growing number of schools have embraced the centralized recycling model.
+In addition to echanging deskside andclassrooms collection arrangements, some are also cutting back the ubiquitous network of trash bins spread along walkways and other exterior areas of campus.
 The result in most cases is an improved diversion rate and reduction in contamination, not to mention labor and other cost savings.

 I can’t point to specific studies, but I would also argue that the simple convenience of deskside wastebaskets – even with matching recycling, allows people to remain disengaged as they toss items.
-If your focus is on the computer screen, your hand can function on auto-pilot absent-mindedly dropping a piece of paper into whichever basket it reaches first.
+If your focus is on the computer screen, your hand is basically functioning on auto-pilot, absent-mindedly dropping a piece of paper into whichever basket it reaches first.
 If a custodian sweeps the contents of those baskets away, that’s the last a person thinks about it.
 When office workers are alternately instructed to carry waste to centralized bins, they’re forced to actively focus their attention on the sorting decision, and therefore more likely to exercise judgment.

-This is all well and good, and frankly, irrelevant for many administrators in the corner office.
-Eliminating or even reducing deskside service is likely to bring at least some degree of protest from professors and department staff.
+This is all well and good, and frankly, irrelevant for many administrators sitting in the corner office.
+Removing unnecessary trash bins almost inevitably seems to draw protest from someone.
 College administrators aren’t looking for headaches, making it hard to sell change no matter the benefits.
 (In one instance, a professor at an east coast school went so far as to publish a time /motion study arguing their own time was too valuable to walk the 10 or 15 feet to a centralized bin.
-One can only imagine the costs they must saddle their university with every time they walk to a vending machine or use the restroom!).
+One can only imagine the costs they must saddle their university with simply walking back and forth to classrooms!).

 Opposition can also come from custodians and grounds crew.
 A common concern is that removing trash bins from classrooms or exterior pathways will result in more litter, adding to their workload.
 As I’ll discuss in future blogs, this simply isn’t true in most situations.
 Like recycling, litter behavior is complex and highly influenced by the context.
 Most schools who go this route experience no change in the amount of litter.
 My experience at Humboldt State University in Northern California, where I started my career, pointed to a different issue.
 In the late 90’s we tried reducing deskside service only to find many custodians continued to secretly empty baskets.
 Why?
 Years-long relationships with professors and department staff trumped campus policy when the personal plea came to empty them.

-These barriers are now being swept away by Covid-19.
+These barriers are now being swept away by COVID-19.
 In recent conversations I’ve had with sustainability and facilities staff at a number of universities, a reoccurring theme I’ve heard is that the pandemic is forcing administrators to fundamentally rethink how they manage their facilities.
 Above all, facility managers are struggling for ways to free staff time to focus on disinfecting surfaces.
 I’ve resisted the urge toward clichés until now, but one should never let a good crisis go to waste.
-Now is the time for recycling and sustainability advocates to offer a helpful suggestion: self-service!
+Now is the time for recycling and sustainability advocates to offer substantive changes that help their institutions both adapt to COVID-19 and modernize how waste is managed.

-In part 2 of this blog, we head into the field to see how COVID is driving the trend toward self-service on schools across the US and Canada.
+IN PART 2 OF THIS BLOG, we head into the field to see how COVID-19 is driving the trend toward centralized / self-service recycling on schools across the US and Canada.